TheDoom-IT/game-of-life/README.md

+# Game of life

+## TODO
+1. Board type selection (random, chess, lines, empty etc.)
+2. Board size selection(?)
+3. Fix scrolling (when board is too small scrolling is broken)
+4. Add patterns to choose from on the right panel
+5. Option to save and load the board???
 # Svelte + TS + Vite

 This template should help get you started developing with Svelte and TypeScript in Vite.